andreedyson/andreedyson/README.md

 **`Developer | Student | Designer`**

 Hello there!
-I'm Andre Edyson, a Front-End Web Developer passionate about crafting smooth user experiences.
+I'm Andre Edyson, a Front-End Web Developer enthusiastic about crafting smooth user experiences.
 I aim to design websites that are visually appealing, function flawlessly, and are user-friendly.
 I'm continually looking to improve my skills, welcome challenges, and keep up with the ever-changing landscape of Web Development.

 - 🌏 **I am based in Indonesia**